 Various anesthetic blocks can be used depending on the level and extent of anesthesia required.
 Axillary, brachial plexus, and Bier blocks may be used for complete anesthesia of the forearm and hand.
 Regional blocks of the median, ulnar, or radial nerve at the wrist can be performed with a high level of reliability.
 Digital blocks can be performed either through a volar or dorsal approach, taking care to prevent excessive infiltration around the base of the digit, which can cause digital compartment syndrome and threaten circulation.
 Epinephrine in the can be used in a dilute solution, but care should be taken, especially in patients with poor circulation.
 General anesthesia is used for more extensive infections or in cases where regional anesthesia cannot be performed safely.

 The patient is placed in a supine position with the involved hand on an arm table.

 Routine skin preparation of the hand is performed.
 Except for minor procedures, a tourniquet set to 250 mm Hg is placed on the upper arm.
 In infectious cases, gravity exsanguination is preferred over active (elastic bandage) exsanguination to prevent the hematologic spread of infection.

 Immediate drainage is imperative to relieve increased tension and prevent development of osteomyelitis of the distal phalanx.
 For a deeply situated abscess, the incision can be made longitudinally along the ulnar side of the digit 3-mm volar to the nail edge.
 Incisions along the radial side of the digit should be avoided to prevent painful scar with pinch maneuvers.
 Alternatively, a longitudinal incision centered on the volar pad can be performed.
-Regardless of the approach, blunt dissection volar to the distal ...
+Regardless of the ...